 All of sunumbra®'s sunscreen products use larger particle zinc oxide (ZnO) without any nano particles and are also non-coated.

 The ZnO is a pigment of micronized particle size, as opposed to nano, and is nearly transparent to visible light.
-This allows for no unacceptable whitening of the skin, even when used in high concentrations.
+This allows for almost no whitening of the skin if the sunscreens are rubbed carefully onto the skin, even when used in high concentrations.

-However, with the amount of powerful antioxidants present in all of the sunumbra® products, any free radicals will be absorbed, or effectively destroyed.
+However, we include powerful antioxidants in all of the sunumbra® products.
+This enables any free radicals created to be absorbed, or effectively destroyed.

 Titanium Dioxide is the only other mineral based active ingredient that has been approved.
 It is the most opaque of the 2, also reflecting the UV rays, but is not at all as efficient with UVA spectrum protection.

-The potential toxic effects of these chemical sunscreens when they enter the body, is of great concern to many people.
-Zinc oxide is far more expensive to use than the chemical actives, but as a health option, we believe it is by far and away the best choice.
+The potential toxic effects of these chemical sunscreens when they enter the body through the skin, is of great concern to many people.

-In the past, some of our sunscreen formulas used zinc oxide with a dimethicone coating.
+In the past, some of our sunscreen formulas used ZnO with a dimethicone coating.